Voula

 Voula (Βούλα) is a southern suburb of Athens along the Athens coast and former municipality in East Attica, Greece.
 Since the 2011 local government reform it is part of the municipality Vari-Voula-Vouliagmeni, of which it is the seat and a municipal unit.
 The municipal unit has an area of 8.787 km2.
-Grigoris Konstantellos is the incumbent mayor, elected for a second term at May 26, 2019, for the unified municipality of Vari-Voula-Vouliagmeni.

 Geography

 Voula is a southern suburb of Athens, 16 km south of the city centre.
 It is located on the Saronic Gulf coast, at the southwestern foot of the Hymettus mountain.
 Adjacent coast towns are Glyfada to the northwest and Vouliagmeni to the south.
-The Greek National Road 91 (Athens center - Sounio) passes through Voula.
+The Greek National Road 91 (Athens centre - Sounio) passes through Voula.
 One of the largest hospitals in the Athens conurbation, "Asklipieio", lies in the northern part of Voula.
 It is served by the southern terminus of the Athens Tram line T7, Asklipieio Voulas.

 Climate

 Voula has a hot semi-arid climate (Köppen climate classification: BSh), bordering on a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Voula experiences hot, dry summers and mild, wetter winters.
+The table below refers to the climate of the nearby weather station of Elliniko.